 When I began reviewing, I accepted any and all books that came my way, because I wanted to give up-and-comers a chance.
 But after several writers who had paid to publish their own books lashed out at me for calling unpolished books unready for the marketplace, I began flatly rejecting all self-published and subsidy published books.
 It speaks volumes for Joel Friedlander that his book, A Self-Publisher's Companion, has convinced me to change my mind on that policy.

 Friedlander zeroes in on the reasons I react adversely to self-published books.
-Too many are done hastily, with little interest paid to design, legibility, or whether the audience will enjoy the finished produce.
+Too many are done hastily, with little interest paid to design, legibility, or whether the audience will enjoy the finished product.
 Subsidy publishers in particular care little for whether the book sells, because they make their money from the author, not the reader.
 Many people who call themselves “self published” have merely printed their books, not published them.

 But instead of calling a halt there, Friedlander looks at the difference between printing a book and truly publishing one.
 This means a sequential approach, starting with making sure the book is actually ready for distribution.
 Too many authors print cringe-inducing books because they rush past the editing stage, presenting us, the reading public, with prose that might make sense to the author.
 Without taking all the steps, such writers advertise their own amateurish tendencies.